By J.R. Duren • Last updated: November 20, 2018

-Lowe’s and Home Depot tend to have one or two super-useful tools, tool kits and grills whose price drops way below what you’d normally pay.
+Lowe’s and Home Depot tend to have one or two super-useful tools, toolkits, and grills whose price drops way below what you’d normally pay.
 For example, last year Lowe’s sold the Charbroil Advantage grill for $99 on Black Friday and the days following.
 The grill is usually $199 and dropped to $149, at most, over the course of the year.

-10. Bargains don’t always mean better values.
+10. Bargains don’t always mean better value.

 With all our shopping this time of year, it’s a good idea to scrimp and save where possible.
 When it comes to electronics, clothing, food and drink, liquor, and fragrances, however, it’s generally worth the extra expense to purchase from name brand manufacturers.
-Otherwise, the few bucks you save could cost you big in the quality department.

-13. Save money on your Christmas tree.
+11. Save money on your Christmas tree.

 Buying a used Christmas tree from Craigslist, Letgo or other classified sites/apps is an amazing way to save tons of money on your tree.
-You can find dozens of name brand Christmas trees for under $75 that would normally cost you between $150 and $200.
+You can find dozens of name brand Christmas trees for under $75 that would normally cost you between $75 and $250.